vogtp/go-hcl/README.md

 ## Features

 - it offers simple package level functionality
+- exports most (all?) of the hclog features
 - it redirects stdlib log to itself
 - it does not support Fatal or Panic function